-Grab a different bowl and place few tablespoons of flour in it.
-Sprinkle the table with a little bit of flour.
+Grab a different bowl and place a few tablespoons of flour in it.
+Sprinkle the table with a little bit of flour also.

 Set the meatballs on the floured surface(they will not stick to the surface) and keep working on the rest of them.

-Meanwhile, place a pan with oil on the stove and heat it up.
+Meanwhile, place a pan with oil on the stove and heat it.

-Grandma’s tip for checking if the oil is hot enough for frying:
+How to check if the oil is hot enough for frying?

-If you insert a wooden spoon into the oil, the oil will bubble around the stick when it’s ready for frying.
+If you insert a wooden spoon into the oil, it will bubble around the stick when it's ready for frying.
 If you have a thermometer, the temperature should be between 300-325F, and you should aim to keep it that way.

-When the oil is hot, gently slide them in the skillet and fry them 4-5 mins on each side until they get brown.
+When the oil is hot, gently slide them into the skillet and fry them for 4-5 minutes on each side until they get brown.

 If you make them round, they are perfect as appetizers.